 A mountainous region 100km from Malaga, at 750m above sea level, Ronda offers some of the most stunning views and escapes.

 The Rio Guadalevín runs through the city, dividing it in two and carving out the steep El Tajo canyon upon which the city is perched.
-Ronda was first settled by the early Celts, but its Roman and then Moorish rulers are reflected most prominently in its architecture.
+Ronda was first settled by the early Celts, but it is Roman and then Moorish rulers are reflected most prominently in its architecture.

 Three bridges, Puente Romano (“Roman Bridge”, also known as the Puente San Miguel), Puente Viejo (“Old Bridge”, also known as the Puente Arabe or “Arab Bridge”) and Puente Nuevo (“New Bridge”), span the canyon.
 The Puente Nuevo is the tallest of the bridges, towering 120 meters above the canyon floor, and all three serve as some of the city’s most impressive features.